 The assessment of the recoverability of unused tax losses requires the application of significant judgement.
 The recoverability of unused tax losses of \$xxx,xxx (2023: \$xxx,xxx) has been assessed as probable, based on management's current profit forecasts for the next three-year period.
 On the basis of this assessment, unused tax losses have been recognised as a deferred tax asset.

 Further information and assistance

-Contact Pitcher Partners for further information and assistance on the amendments to AASB 101 in relation to the disclosure of material accounting policy information.
+Contact Pitcher Partners for further information and assistance on the disclosure of material accounting policies.